aleen42/PersonalWiki/Programming/JavaScript/Framework/react/multiple_components/multiple_components.md

 <Parent><Children /></Parent>
 ```

 In React, `Parent` can read its children by accessing the special `this.props.children` prop.
+This is an opaque data structure: use the React.Children utilities to manipulate them.